mrrogercampbell/graphql-curriculum/working-with-graphql-api/README.md

 # What is GraphQL?

- Use this section to answer the question: "Why am I learning this?".

 GraphQL is a new API standard that was developed and open-sourced by Facebook with the intent to be a more efficient, powerful and flexible alternative to REST.

 Some consider GraphQL a database technology but this is incorrect, it is a **query language** for APIs.